Skip to content

 Now Reading:

-How Much Do Pallets Cost?
-Pallet Pricing Guide for Minnesota Businesses
+How Much Do Pallets Cost in Minnesota?
+Pricing Guide

 Next article

-How Much Do Pallets Cost?
-Pallet Pricing Guide for Minnesota Businesses
+How Much Do Pallets Cost in Minnesota?
+Pricing Guide

-If you're sourcing pallets for your business in Minnesota, you already know one thing: price matters — but so does reliability.
-A surprise shortage or a pile of broken pallets can grind your operation to a halt.
-Understanding pallet pricing upfront helps you budget accurately and avoid vendors who cut corners.
+If you're sourcing pallets for your business in Minnesota, price matters, but so does reliability.
+A surprise shortage or a load of broken pallets can grind your operation to a halt.
+Understanding pallet pricing upfront helps you budget accurately, compare quotes correctly, and avoid suppliers who look cheap at first but cost you more over time.

 What Affects Pallet Prices?

-• Refurbished pallets fall in between.
-These are used pallets repaired to meet grade.
-Expect $6–$12 depending on condition grade.
+• Refurbished pallets fall in between, depending on condition and repair level.

 3. Heat Treatment (ISPM-15)